PostgREST/postgrest-docs/docs/api.rst

     -- Override the relationship here
   $$ STABLE LANGUAGE sql;

-Note that if ``ROW 1`` is added, PostgREST will detect a many-to-one relationship and return a JSON object instead of an array embedding.
+Note that if ``ROW 1`` is added, PostgREST will detect a :ref:`many-to-one relationship <many-to-one>` and return a JSON object instead of an array embedding.

 .. _nested_embedding: